praydog/uevr-docs/src/plugins/blueprint.md

 This one only works for the HMD for now.
 Bit of a hacky implementation, but it works.

+### Head Mounted Display: Get Orientation And Position

+Gets data about the HMD transform.

 ### Head Mounted Display: Get Motion Controller Data

 Only works for left and right controller.